By C.J. Hirschfield

 His operatic debut was in 1982 at the Vienna State Opera, conducting Mozart’s The Abduction from the Seraglio.
 In 1986, Sir Georg Solti chose him to become the Assistant Conductor of the Chicago Symphony Orchestra, a position he held for seven years under both Solti and Daniel Barenboim.
 In 1986, he was invited by Leonard Bernstein to make his debut with the New York Philharmonic.
 As guest conductor, Morgan has appeared with most of America’s major orchestras, as well as the New York City Opera, St. Louis Opera Theater and Washington National Opera.

-In addition to his duties with the Symphony since 1991, Maestro Morgan serves as Music Director at Bear Valley Music Festival, and Music Director of Gateways Music Festival.
-He is Music Director Emeritus of the Sacramento Philharmonic and Opera, and is on the boards of Oaktown Jazz Workshops, the Purple Silk Music Education Foundation, and the Mathematical Sciences Research Institute.
+In addition to his duties with the Symphony since 1991, the multi-talented and energetic leader served as Music Director at Bear Valley Music Festival, and Music Director of Gateways Music Festival.
+He was Music Director Emeritus of the Sacramento Philharmonic and Opera, and on the boards of Oaktown Jazz Workshops, the Purple Silk Music Education Foundation, and the Mathematical Sciences Research Institute.

 The Oakland Symphony is currently offering virtual performances.